richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 > **TODO:** Would be interesting to find out why this changed.

-The IESG secretary says that this past year (ending in March), the IESG has requested agenda's be limited to 400 pages.
+The IESG secretary says that this past year (ending in March), the IESG has requested that agendas be limited to 400 pages.

 > **TODO:** Get pagecounts for the past several years; maybe from the
 > sodastream folks?
 From the datatracker?
 The Secretariat says they do not not